 The Galápagos Islands are located in the Pacific Ocean 900 km/560 mi from the coast of Ecuador.
 Due to the unique and abundant natural beauty, the marine territory within 70,000 sq. km/43,496 sq. mi around the Galápagos has been declared a marine reserve.
 It is the second-largest marine reserve in the world, and more than 95% of the islands are the National Park of Ecuador, with 18 larger islands and 3 smaller ones.

 The Galápagos Islands are one of the most famous spots for safari diving in the world.
-Liveaboard diving trips in the Galápagos feature enormous whale sharks, schools of hammerhead sharks, mola mola fish, endangered sea cucumbers, friendly sea lions, equatorial penguins, a huge diversity of rays (including manta rays, stingrays, eagle rays, and others), whitetip sharks, and reef sharks.
+Liveaboard diving trips in the Galápagos feature enormous whale sharks, mola mola fish, endangered sea cucumbers, friendly sea lions, equatorial penguins, a huge diversity of rays (including manta rays, stingrays, eagle rays, and others), whitetip sharks, and reef sharks.
 Diving with hammerheads is also one of the features that turn diver's attention to this destination

 Galápagos Dive Sites